PADI Open Water

 We like to keep our courses small, so we only have a maximum

-of four students per instructor on a course.
+of three students per instructor on a course.
 This means you

 get great personal attention, and helps to keep the course